 The surfaces of the application walls must be free of protrusions, cavities, gravel pockets, through holes for formworks, discontinuities from construction joints etc. For this reason, they should be preliminarily reclaimed with anti-shrinkage mortar (REPAR family) or with bentonite-based preparations (CLAYGRAIN).
 The support must absolutely be compact, otherwise it will be necessary to pre-create a suitable concrete subbase upon laying the bentonite sheet.

-The mats should be placed preferably with the polypropylene side facing the support (the darker side) and fixed by anchor nails with washers; in vertical walls, the installation must proceed from the bottom, after having made a suitable cement mortar cove, to be made preferably with OSMOCEM 447, at the corners produced between the base slab and the elevation wall, in order to facilitate laying the sheet.
+The geotextile should be placed with the polypropylene side facing the support (the darker side) and fixed by anchor nails with washers; in vertical walls, the installation must proceed from the bottom, after having made a suitable cement mortar cove, to be made preferably with OSMOCEM 447, at the corners produced between the base slab and the elevation wall, in order to facilitate laying the sheet.

 Each mat must overlap with the adjacent one by at least 10 cm, arranged to ensure the vertical joints are staggered.
-It is essential to ensure the mats have an appropriate flap at the geometric discontinuity of the work, of the top of the structures etc. Pay particular attention to laying the bentonite sheets at the corners, wells, stairs, and reinforcement rods protruding from the floor slab.
+It is essential to ensure the mats have an appropriate flap at the geometric discontinuity of the work, of the top of the structures etc. Pay particular attention to laying the bentonite geotextile at the corners, wells, stairs, and reinforcement rods protruding from the floor slab.

 - Cement-based or lime-based mortars